Alternatives to general relativity: TeVeS

+TeVeS faces problems when confronted with data on the anisotropy of the cosmic microwave background, the lifetime of compact objects, and the relationship between the lensing and matter overdensity potentials.
+TeVeS also appears inconsistent with the speed of gravitational waves according to LIGO.

 Moffat's theories

 J. W. Moffat developed a non-symmetric gravitation theory.
 This is not a metric theory.
 It was first claimed that it does not contain a black hole horizon, but Burko and Ori have found that nonsymmetric gravitational theory can contain black holes.
 Later, Moffat claimed that it has also been applied to explain rotation curves of galaxies without invoking "dark matter".
-Damour, Deser & MaCarthy have criticised nonsymmetric gravitational theory, saying that it has unacceptable asymptotic behaviour.
+Damour, Deser & McCarthy have criticised nonsymmetric gravitational theory, saying that it has unacceptable asymptotic behaviour.